gimlet-io/gimlet-website/src/onechart/secrets.md

   secret2: another-secret-to-be-sealed
 ```

-Then seal the values with with [Gimlet CLI](/gimlet-cli/manage-secrets-with-gimlet):
+Then seal the values with Gimlet CLI:

 ```
 gimlet seal -f values.yaml \